Trump ‘disagrees strongly’ with Georgia’s plan to reopen

-ATLANTA (AP) — President Donald Trump said Wednesday that he “disagreed strongly” with the decision by Georgia’s Republican governor to reopen salons, gyms and other nonessential businesses later this week, saying, “It’s just too soon.”
+ATLANTA (AP) — President Donald Trump said he told Georgia Gov. Brian Kemp that he “disagreed strongly” with Kemp’s decision to begin allowing some nonessential businesses to soon reopen.

-Trump’s comments at a daily White House briefing marked an abrupt shift in tone.
-Just last week, the president urged his supporters on Twitter to protest against statewide closures in three Democratic-led states — at the same time that mostly Republican governors like Brian Kemp were taking steps to lift stay-at-home restrictions.

-Kemp announced earlier this week that as of Friday, elective medical procedures could resume in Georgia, and that barbershops, nail salons and gyms could reopen with restrictions.
-Limited in-restaurant dining is scheduled to resume on Monday.

-The announcement immediately prompted pushback by Atlanta’s Democratic mayor, other political opponents and health experts who warned that the state has not yet taken the steps recommended under federal guidelines to reopen the economy safely.
+Speaking at a daily White House briefing Wednesday evening, Trump said he told Kemp he had misgivings over the governor’s plan, but would not stand in his way.

+“The people of Georgia … have been strong, resolute, but at the same time he must do what he thinks is right,” Trump said of Kemp, a Republican.
+“I want him to do what he thinks is right.
+But I disagree with him on what he’s doing. … But I think (opening) spas and beauty salons and tattoo parlors and barbershops in phase one … it’s just too soon.”

+A spokeswoman for Kemp didn’t immediately respond to a request for comment.

-Georgia ranks in the bottom 10 U.S. states in per capita testing for the coronavirus.
-Officials are struggling to increase testing for new infections and boost tracking of those in contact with infected people.
-If that isn’t done, health officials said, the state risks a quick rebound of COVID-19.
+In addition to pushback from Trump, Kemp’s plan to begin cracking open the Georgia economy faces two major hurdles — the state is struggling to increase testing for new coronavirus infections and boost tracking of those in contact with infected people.

+Without those capabilities, experts said Georgia risks a quick rebound of the COVID-19 illness as Kemp allows some businesses to reopen in coming days.
+The Republican governor’s decision has been questioned because the state has yet to show continuing progress in those areas, and it could be difficult to catch up.

 “The virus moves faster than government does,” said Dr. Jennifer Nuzzo, an epidemiologist at the Johns Hopkins Center for Health Security.
 “So if I had to bet on who would come out of the gate faster, it would be the virus.”

+The state plans to station 30 National Guard soldiers in a testing command center at Augusta University, where a university-developed app will guide testing.
+University President Brooks Keel said those measures will better triage who needs a test, and ensure tests produce usable results.

+“We’re not going to be in a position in the near future to test everyone in Georgia who wants to be tested,” Keel said.

-State Public Health Commissioner Kathleen Toomey said the state will expand its ability to “aggressively” trace the contacts of infected people.
+And State Public Health Commissioner Kathleen Toomey vows Georgia will expand its ability to “aggressively” trace the contacts of infected people.

 “This is the way we’re going to keep spread from occurring, even as we begin to gradually open up the state,” Toomey said.